 The Silicon Valley Innovation and Entrepreneurship Scholarships (SVIES) Program is a $599,642 scholarship program funded by the National Science Foundation (Award I.D.
 1458794).
 It awards renewable scholarships to academically talented, financially needy and full-time graduate engineering students at the College of Engineering (COE) of San José State University (SJSU).
 Only US citizens or permanent residents are eligible.
-The Program provides recipients with opportunities to learn about innovation and entrepreneurship, equips them with methods facilitating innovation, and matches them with Silicon Valley innovators and entrepreneurs as mentors.
+The Program provides recipients with opportunities to learn about innovation and entrepreneurship and equips them with methods facilitating innovation.

 In each of the four years during the project period (2015 - 2019), the program will fund 15 annual SVIES, of which five will be $10K and the other 10 will be $8K.
-Applicants planning to study full-time in Fall 2017 only (but not in Spring 2018) are eligible for half of the annual scholarship.
+Applicants planning to study full-time in Fall 2018 only (but not in Spring 2019) are eligible for half of the annual scholarship.
 Scholarship recipients will form a learning community engaged in joint study of successful Silicon Valley technological innovations and entrepreneurs (and their failed counterparts) and in team-practice of the lessons learned.
-With direct mentoring from Silicon Valley innovators and entrepreneurs and seven SJSU COE faculty members, SVIES scholars develop their innovation mindsets, acquire innovation and entrepreneurship skills, and incorporate innovation and entrepreneurship into their career plans.
+With mentoring from Silicon Valley innovators and entrepreneurs and five SJSU COE faculty members, SVIES scholars develop their innovation mindsets, acquire innovation and entrepreneurship skills, and incorporate innovation and entrepreneurship into their career plans.
 Applicants must have a Free Application for Federal Student Aid (FAFSA) on file through fafsa.ed.gov.
-The scholarship is renewable for up to two years depending on progress to degree, and academic success.

 Eligibility for Application